TemLos/Note/Course/Semiconductor Device Physics.md

 ![[image_218.png|242]]

-## Band Diagram of homo-junction in equilibrium
+## Band Diagram of Homo-Junction in Equilibrium
 For a PN Junction at equilibrium, we have

 ![[image_219.png]]